webalys-hq/streamlinehq-npm/README.md

+# Deprecation notice
+Unfortunately the streamline npm package architecture is brittle and over-engineered.
+Please download the images directly from our website and insert them into your project as files which will always be reliable.
+Use this package at your own risk.

 # NPM package for Streamline icons and illustrations
 This is a small library which downloads Streamline assets you have access to into your local folder so that they can be used in your Javascript project.
 This is the only package you need to use Streamline assets, so please uninstall any old Streamline wrapper or private packages if you had them.